 Walmart.
 Target.
-Best Buy (NYSE:BBY).
-Gap (NYSE:GPS).
-American Eagle (NYSE:AEO).
-Urban Outfitters (Nasdaq:URBN).
-All those retail giants reported quarterly numbers over the past two months.
+Best Buy (BBY).
+Gap (GPS).
+American Eagle (AEO).
+Urban Outfitters (URBN).
+All those retail giants reported quarterly numbers in recent months.
 All said they have too much inventory and that they need to clear it.

 On a conference call with analysts, Urban Outfitters CEO Richard Hayne said: